Rikard Moen, Chief Medical Officer, Optima Health

 Rikard is an international Occupational Health Manager with 20 years of experience as a proficient health care manager with extensive knowledge in both corporate and occupational health, specialising in Occupational Medicine.
 He joined Optima Health in September 2019 from his role as the Chief Medical Officer for Transport for London with a focus on leading clinical excellence across the company.
 From this experience Rikard brings a wealth of insight on the challenges faced by both public/private healthcare and industry provision of remote, rural and humanitarian healthcare.
 Rikard’s profession began as a surgeon.
 Eager to pursue a career in Occupational Medicine, he continued studies to gain his MSc in Occupational Health, as well as MFOM and FFOM award.

-Andy Kent, Orthopaedic Surgical Consultant, NHS Highland , Surgical Lead, UK Med, Feb 2020 , Medical Advisor, Halo Trust
+Andy Kent, Orthopaedic Surgical Consultant, NHS Highland , Surgical Director at UK-Med, Medical Advisor at Halo Trust

 Andy was born in Malaysia and brought up and schooled in Fife, Scotland.
 He attended Edinburgh University Medical School and whilst there become a commissioned army officer in the Royal Army Medical Corp.
 He graduated in 1987.
 He trained in the services to become a consultant orthopaedic surgeon and was deployed throughout the globe including active duty is several austere and hostile environments.
 He completed a fellowship year in Baltimore, USA, specialising in trauma management.
 He was appointed as a consultant orthopaedic surgeon in NHS Highland in 2002 and continues to deliver both elective and trauma surgical services.
 Andy has always been engaged in training and humanitarian work.
-He continues to teach on Advanced Orthopaedic, ATLS, and primary trauma courses and very recently has been appointed as the Surgical Director for UK-Med.
-Andy is a medical advisor for the HALO trust and has recently deployed to Mosul for 2 months to support Iraqi colleagues manage battlefield civilian injuries.
-Andy has was appointed as Surgical Lead for UK Med in February 2020.
+He continues to teach on Advanced Orthopaedic, ATLS, and primary trauma courses and recently has been appointed as the Surgical Director for UK-Med.
+Andy is a medical advisor for the HALO trust and in 2021 completed a deployment to Mosul for two months to support Iraqi colleagues manage battlefield civilian injuries.
 He is the recipient of the RCSEd 2020 Tuanku Muhriz Fellowship.

 Phil Sharples, Senior Medical Director, United Global Healthcare Solutions